opena11y/fae/README.md

 * Need to create "fae2/data/" with write permissions for fae-util.py, typically "root"
 * Need to create "fae2/logs/" with write permissions for "apache" user

+## Initialize Database Tables
+* You will need to run "python manage.py migrate" to create the tables in the database
+* After the tables in the database are created, go to the "populate" directory
+* In the populate directory run "python pop_all.py" to initialize the tables

+## FAE-UTIL
+* Go to the "fae-util" directory
+* Use "./run -c test.properties" to test if the utility is properly installed and configured
+  * It will out put processing information to the console
+  * It will create a directory called "test" that contains *.json files of evaluaiton results
+  * NOTE: You need to delete the "test" directory to rerun the test
+* Must run <code>python process_evaluation_requests.py</code> to process website evaluations in the background

 ## SELinux Issues (e.g. CENTOS, REDHAT)

 ### FAE Directory Permissions